TogaraCode/React-concepts-in-30-seconds/README.md

-# react-concepts-in-30-seconds
+# react-concepts-in-30-seconds by Togara Hess

 React concepts described in 30 seconds.
 Click on the Chapterts in blue bellow.
-React Concepts - by Togara Hess

 1.  [create-react-app](create-react-app.md)
 2. [JSX](JSX.md)